 The short-term securities are issued to provide funds to temporarily finance portions of FPL's construction program and capital commitments and for other corporate purposes.
 Significant parts of FPL's construction program may be financed temporarily through the sale of short-term securities from time to time.
-Also, during the 2011-2012 period, FPL may need short-term financing for seasonal fuel requirements, for contingency financing such as fuel adjustment underrecoveries or storm restoration costs, and for the temporary funding of maturing or called long-term debt or equity securities.
+Also, during the 2013-2014 period, FPL may need short-term financing for seasonal fuel requirements, for contingency financing such as fuel adjustment under-recoveries or storm restoration costs, and for the temporary funding of maturing or called long-term debt or equity securities.

 The interest rate that FPL could pay on debt securities will vary depending on the type of debt instruments and the terms thereof, including specifically the length of maturity and whether the debt is secured or unsecured and subordinated or unsubordinated, as well as market conditions.
-As of June 30, 2010, it is estimated that a new issue of a 30-year first mortgage bond of FPL would have carried a yield to maturity of approximately 6.41% (with such estimated yield derived from the June 2010 Blue Chip Forecast).
+A new series of 30-year first mortgage bonds was issued by FPL on December 20,

+2012 and upon issuance carried a yield to maturity of approximately 3.80%.
 The dividend rate for preferred or preference stock is similarly affected by the terms of the offering.
-As of June 30, 2010, it is estimated a new issue of preferred stock of FPL would have carried a dividend yield of approximately 6.875%.
+It is estimated a new issue of preferred stock of FPL on December 20, 2012 would have carried a dividend yield of approximately 5.0% to 6.0%.

-In addition, FPL states that it may from time to time issue instruments of guaranty, collateralize debt and other obligations, issue other securities, and arrange for the issuance of letters of credit and guarantees, in any such case to be issued (i) by FPL or by one or more of its subsidiaries for the benefit of FPL's utility operations, (ii) by non-affiliates in connection with FPL's utility operations, (iii) by FPL or by or on behalf of one or more of its subsidiaries in connection with FPL customers' installations of energy efficiency measures, and/or (iv) in connection with other financings by FPL or on its behalf.
-To the extent that FPL issues instruments of guaranty, collateralizes debt or other obligations, issues other securities or arranges for the issuance of letters of credit or guarantees by or on behalf of FPL or by or on behalf of one or more of its subsidiaries or non-affiliates to benefit its utility operations, FPL will clearly demonstrate such benefits.
+In addition, FPL states that it may from time to time issue instruments of guaranty, collateralize debt and other obligations, issue other securities, and arrange for the issuance of letters of credit and guaranties, in any such case to be issued or arranged (i) by FPL or by one or more of its subsidiaries for the benefit of FPL's utility operations, (ii) by non-affiliates in connection with FPL's utility operations, (iii) by FPL or by or on behalf of one or more of its subsidiaries in connection with FPL customers' installations of energy efficiency measures, and/or (iv) in connection with other financings by FPL or on its behalf.
+To the extent that FPL issues instruments of guaranty, collateralizes debt or other obligations, issues other securities or arranges for the issuance of letters of credit or guaranties by or on behalf of FPL or by or on behalf of one or more of its subsidiaries or non-affiliates to benefit its utility operations, FPL will clearly demonstrate such benefits.